 RNI sticker, produced by the Free Radio Campaign.

 Roger Kent Roger Kent was a club DJ.
 He met Radio Northsea's Brian McKenzie while working in London's Tiffany's Discotheque.
 Brian suggested he might like to join the station.
 Roger's first programme on Northsea was on 16th February 1974 and he stayed until the closedown in August that year.
 He was later heard on Radio Nova in Italy.
 He was asked on Facebook why he didn't continue in broadcasting and replied: “After RNI I continued working as a club DJ in London for about 10 more years.
 It was difficult at that time to get into the new start-up independent radio stations without moving to some distant part of the country and the money was good and the work was plentiful in London, including working alongside many of the big names of the day and all the Radio 1 DJs.
 I really enjoyed my time on RNI and who knows ... it may have worked out differently if I had really tried to continue in radio.
 I am just amazed that people still remember it after so long....
 It's 45 years ago now!”
 Correspondent Sarah Ellis remembers Roger DJ-ing in London during 1977/78 at the Lyceum on The Strand and The Dun Cow on the Old Kent Road.
 She says he also had a regular weekly stint at Cinderalla Rockafella's in Guildford.
-We have been told that he later worked for a London borough council, still finding time to DJ in the evenings.
-Roger attended Radio Day 2014 in Amsterdam, photos here.
-(Thanks to Sarah for the information and to Hans Knot for the photo.)
+Roger attended Radio Day 2014 in Amsterdam (photos here).
+He has very kindly shared his memories of RNI's close-down and some photos.
+(Thanks to Roger, to Sarah for the information and to Hans Knot for the photo.)

 click to hear audio Roger Kent on Radio Northsea International in the early hours of 19th August 1974, just a couple of weeks before the station's closure.
 This is an edited version of a recording available from www.azanorak.com.
 Our thanks to Jim Nantz and Ray Robinson for permission to use it (duration 4 minutes 11 seconds)